sonorah/WordScapes111/README.md

-# Wordscapes111
+# WordNets
-### By Frankie Fan, Sonora Halili, and Dimitra Prassa

 ## General Information
-Wordscapes111 is a game we made as the final project of course CSC111, inspired by the game Wordscapes.
+WordNets is a game we made as the final project of course CSC111, inspired by the game Wordscapes.
-Wordscapes111 is a crossword-type game, in which the user use a set of given letters to form the maximal amount of English words that then fit into a crossword puzzle.
+WordNets is a crossword-type game, in which the user use a set of given letters to form the maximal amount of English words that then fit into a crossword puzzle.

 ## Files included in the project